sneakernets/DMXOPL/README.md

 As far as I know, anything that supports DMX patches would be supported.
 If you want this included in your favorite OPL plugins, please let the authors know.
 I would be more than happy to see this patch included.

 ### I'd like to use this in my project.
 Go ahead, just give credit.
-My recommended string for plugins is "CSGOPL", "DMXOPL v1.7", or DMX(ConSiGno).
-DMX(Sneakernets) is also acceptable.
+My recommended string for plugins is "DMXOPL", or "DMXOPL v1.8.2".
+DMXOPL(Sneakernets) is also acceptable.

 ### How can I help?
 Send a pull request.